Drought Central, Drought Observatory by CNR IBE

 Please Note: due to problems concerning the Terra MODIS satellite, the TCI and VHI indices are available until the 9th of November 2022.
 They will be replaced soon with new products.

-The drought is a complex phenomenon
+is a complex phenomenon

 The challenge